jbgutierrez/ExecuteOnSave/README.md

 Set to `1` to trigger a build on save.
 By default, this is set to `0`.

 * **filter_execute**
-Is an array that holds one array or multiple arrays with a length of 2.
-The first element is a regular expression that specifies on which files that are saved the command should be executed.
-The second element is the command that should be executed.
+Is a dictionary that holds one or multiple paths along with its associated command executions.
+Each key is a regular expression that specifies on which files that are saved the command should be executed.
+The value is the args to the the command that should be executed.
 Okay this sounds way too complicated, an example should clear this up.

 Example project file: